khouzamya/todo-app/README.md

 ### Setting up the project 👷

-åClone the repository and navigate to its directory:
+Clone the repository and navigate to its directory:

     $ git clone https://github.com/khouzamya/todo-app.git
     $ docker build -t todo-python .